PierreLiddle/monitorlizard/README.md

 The ELK Stack does not come with built-in correlation rules or advanced correlation capabilities, and so it is up to the analyst to use Kibana queries, based on the parsing and processing performed using Logstash, to correlate between events.
 This is a manual task and ELK is not designed to perform automated log correlation.

+### What is log correlation?
+Log correlation compares different events rather than just checking for details within a single event.
+The most prominent and simple example are multiple failed login events originating from the same IP address.

 ## Use cases

+### Use cases and rules
+Monitor Lizard supports multiple use cases (see below).
+Each use case can run multiple rules or configuration sets.
+E.g. the use case "Find single event" can have a rule that finds suspicious EC2 events and another rule that looks for suspicious IAM events.

+### Tip
+Develop operating practices that help you to easier distinguish good from bad events.
+E.g. by the use of tagging, a clear separation between different account types (prod, test, dev), controlled deployment practices etc.

 ### [Use Case 1: User activity anomaly](https://github.com/awsvolks/monitorlizard/tree/master/Lambda/UseCase1)
 Find users or IP addresses that have performed actions for the first time within n minutes.
 Find users that performed an action more then n times within n minutes.